AhmedShaiyan/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for NewsOnTheGo.
 4. Open a command terminal, `cd` into the folder where you put the jar file in.
 5. Run the command `java -jar newsonthego.jar` to start the application.
+6. If you are running the application for the first time, please wait for some time as our Article Scraper is hard at work.

 The following interface should appear in a few seconds:
 ```
 Hello from